academia-de-codigo/find-npm-assets/README.md

 ## Example

-Let's say you have a package name `my-site`, which contains some assets and npm dependencies that in turn contain additional assets:
+Let's say you have a package named `my-site`, which contains some assets and npm dependencies that in turn contain additional assets:

 ```json
 {